openethereum/openethereum.github.io/Private-Transactions.md

+# Private Transactions

-# Solution's description
+## Solution's Description

-## Overall system architecture
+### Overall system architecture
 Private transactions system implements a solution allowing to store, modify and view encrypted data (state) using Ethereum blokchain.
 The system contains the following major components:
 - Parity nodes.
 Among them the special nodes Validators are specified, which are used for validating the private transactions.
 The system uses special messages with encrypted data in order to communicate between nodes.
 - Private contract.
 A special smart contract, that describes business logic of the system, stores encrypted data and specifies validators.
 Naturally it's a regular smart contract publicly available.
 The only difference is existence of encrypted state in it (initialized in contract's constructor).
 After the contract's deployment the only changes available for its state must be approved by validators.
 The example of such contract can be found: [here](https://gist.github.com/arkpar/5c8fda407c491163a38aeb90c7fac1d2)